daviddarnes/david.darn.es/_posts/2020-02-23-minimum-viable-analytics.md

 ![Cloudflare Analytics](/images/minimum-viable-analytics/cloudflare-analytics.png)

-Another featured I used is the [Google Analytics 'App'](https://www.cloudflare.com/apps/googleanalytics) which linked with my Google account and in turn Google Analytics.
+Another feature I used is the [Google Analytics 'App'](https://www.cloudflare.com/apps/googleanalytics) which linked directly with Google Analytics.
 It's a clever way to link your site up as it saves you adding analytics code to your codebase and environment variables.

 However Google Analytics is too far over in the opposite direction.
 All the different views, metrics, filters are pretty overwhelming.
 Let's stop here though, I'll save my Google Analytics gripes for later on.